leonardosampaio/slim-router/README.md

     | contractServer url | Contract server URL that should be called to send the next item to execute |

 2. Run `docker compose up` on root folder
+3. Optionally, run `docker exec -it app composer update` to update the dependencies
-3. Configure API server to make POST calls to `http://localhost:81/receive`
+4. Configure API server to make POST calls to `http://localhost:81/receive`
-4. Run the worker CLI script with `docker exec -it app /usr/local/bin/php /var/www/html/worker.php`
+5. Run the worker CLI script with `docker exec -it app /usr/local/bin/php /var/www/html/worker.php`